 The buttons won't be in the final game, they're just placeholders.
 You'll be able to see buildings steadily get bigger/better in the final game to match your progress.
 They didn't have time to put the art in and it's only a demo.

-Users browsing this forum: Darvin, Yahoo [Bot] and 2 guests
+Users browsing this forum: Google [Bot], Magic Rabbit and 4 guests